Skip to main content

 02. THE CHALLENGE IDENTIFIED

-One of the main challenges is achieving the sustainable scale-up of Mapico, a farm commercialization cooperative that supports small local producers.
-This has proven to be essential in increasing farmers’ income, but it is facing major challenges in terms of its expansion, diversification, and sustainability without compromising its social mission.
+Mapiko facilitates the fair sale of farm products, provides technical advice to farmers, and introduces new ways to generate a sustainable income.
+One of the main challenges is achieving the sustainable scale-up of Mapiko, which has proven to be essential in increasing farmers’ income, yet it is facing major challenges in terms of its expansion, diversification, and sustainability without compromising its social mission.

-Through the Designing Opportunities platform, the aim is to collect a series of ideas, recommendations, and viable tools that can strengthen Mapico’s growth, diversification, and sustainability strategy to ensure that its social mission is not only preserved but also enhanced.
+The goal is to gather a set of feasible ideas, recommendations, and tools via the Designing Opportunities platform that will strengthen Mapiko’s growth, diversification, and sustainability strategy to ensure that its social mission is not only preserved but also enhanced.

 This project is an opportunity for the Esade community: its students, alumni, and professionals from different disciplines have the chance to apply their experience and knowledge to co-design a scale-up model for Mapico that integrates financial sustainability and social responsibility.